-However, the peak season can also prove challenging, with weather conditions becoming unpredictable during a time when private air travel is at its peak.
+However, the peak season can also prove challenging.
+For example, weather conditions may become unpredictable during a time when private air travel is at its peak.
 During this one-month window, private jet travelers encounter several travel obstacles with a fair amount of regularity.

 Read below about the top three travel difficulties travelers encounter when traveling between Thanksgiving and New Year, as well as offering advice on how to mitigate issues and get where you’re headed safely and on time.

 It’s universally understood that one can’t control the weather.
-It comes as no surprise, then, that weather delays and ground conditions can become the biggest obstacles to holiday air travel.
-The 2019 Thanksgiving travel peak—commonly referred to as the “biggest travel day of the year”— saw hundreds of weather-related cancellations, and over 5,000 delayed flights across commercial airlines, according to reporting from CNBC.
+It’s no surprise, then, that weather delays and ground conditions are sometimes the biggest obstacles to holiday air travel.
+The 2019 Thanksgiving travel peak—commonly referred to as the “biggest travel day of the year”— saw hundreds of weather-related cancellations.
+Plus, according to CNBC, over 5,000 delayed flights across commercial airlines.

 Weather delays can come from conditions in transit (such as runway issues, visibility, or precipitation) or mechanical issues such as icing conditions on the aircraft.
 Deicing operations can be time-consuming and costly, leading to delays in commercial flights and potential surcharges for private aircraft travelers.
 Note: While private and commercial aircraft must adhere to the same safety protocols, the size of private aircraft and the nature of private jet operations means more can be done to mitigate weather-related delays.